 Goals are the key to reliable achievement.
 A great way to support your teen is to model the desired behavior.
 Share with them your goals.
 Ask them if they think your goals are specific, measurable, and time-bound.

 Would you like to learn more ways to support your teen with achieving their goals?
-Schedule a complimentary strategy session with me here.
+Schedule a complimentary College Assessment Plan call with me here.